ochrance-cz/web/content-en/o-nas/predpisy/index.md

 Zeman, signed

-\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-*1) Act No. 198/2009 Coll., on equal treatment and legal remedies for protection against discrimination and on amendment to certain laws (the Anti-Discrimination Act).*
+[^1]: Act No. 198/2009 Coll., on equal treatment and legal remedies for protection against discrimination and on amendment to certain laws (the Anti-Discrimination Act).

-*1a) Act No. 7/2002 Coll., on proceedings in matters of judges and public prosecutors, as amended.*
+[^1a]: Act No. 7/2002 Coll., on proceedings in matters of judges and public prosecutors, as amended.

-*2) Act No. 133/2000Coll., on population records and birth identification numbers and on amendment to certain laws (the Population Records Act), as amended.*
+[^2]: Act No. 133/2000Coll., on population records and birth identification numbers and on amendment to certain laws (the Population Records Act), as amended.

-*4) Section 13b of Act No. 133/2000 Coll., as amended by Act No. 53/2004 Coll.*
+[^4]: Section 13b of Act No. 133/2000 Coll., as amended by Act No. 53/2004 Coll.

-*5) Act No. 40/1993 Coll., on acquisition and loss of citizenship of the Czech Republic, as amended.*
+[^5]: Act No. 40/1993 Coll., on acquisition and loss of citizenship of the Czech Republic, as amended.

-*6) Convention on the Rights of Persons with Disabilities, promulgated under No. 10/2010 Coll. of International Treaties.*
+[^6]: Convention on the Rights of Persons with Disabilities, promulgated under No. 10/2010 Coll. of International Treaties.

-*9) Section 15a of Act No. 326/1999 Coll., on the presence of foreigners in the territory of the Czech Republic and on amendment to certain laws, as amended.*
+[^9]: Section 15a of Act No. 326/1999 Coll., on the presence of foreigners in the territory of the Czech Republic and on amendment to certain laws, as amended.

-*10) Articles 4 and 7 (2) of Directive 2014/54/EU of the European Parliament and of the Council of 16 April 2014 on measures facilitating the exercise of rights conferred on workers in the context of freedom of movement for workers.*
+[^10]: Articles 4 and 7 (2) of Directive 2014/54/EU of the European Parliament and of the Council of 16 April 2014 on measures facilitating the exercise of rights conferred on workers in the context of freedom of movement for workers.

-*11) Regulation (EU) No 492/2011 of the European Parliament and of the Council of 5 April 2011 on freedom of movement for workers within the Union.*
+[^11]: Regulation (EU) No 492/2011 of the European Parliament and of the Council of 5 April 2011 on freedom of movement for workers within the Union.